Eating Disorders, Anxiety & Depression: what I learned about the mind-body connection

 We know that the“feminine care” industry doesn’t always do a great job of acknowledging the relationship between the physiological and psychological conditions people with vaginas experience.
 Whether it be hormonal changes or distress from a symptomatic condition, the psychological and quality of life implications can sometimes be worse than their physical manifestation.
 This week, we’re excited to share the words and artwork of Ro of @beautifullyflawedbean to help broaden our dialogue about the complexities of vaginal wellness.
 Ro writes about her own experiences with these mental and physical issues.

 I write this in my underwear, my cat is sleeping next to me and I’ve just eaten a whole bag of popcorn.
-I’m supposed to be studying at the moment but instead; I write.
-Things I’m thinking about:
+I’m supposed to be studying at the moment but instead, I write.
+Things I’m thinking about: mental health.
+Feeling good about yourself and your body.
+Body love.
+Body acceptance.
+Taking care of yourself.

 According to research by the American National Institute of Mental Health, 64% of people who suffer from depression say during the premenstrual period their symptoms of depression gets worse.